 A confidence level of 95% is the measurement uncertainty tolerance interval for a specific measurement that contains 95% of the performance of a population of test equipment.

-For RF tests, it should be noted that the uncertainties in subclause 4.1.2 apply to the Test System operating into a nominal 50 ohm load and do not include system effects due to mismatch between the DUT and the Test System.
+For RF tests, it should be noted that the uncertainties in clause 4.1.2 apply to the Test System operating into a nominal 50 ohm load and do not include system effects due to mismatch between the DUT and the Test System.

+Unless otherwise stated, the uncertainties in clause 4.1.2 apply to the Test System for testing NR, E-UTRA, UTRA, GSM/EDGE and NB-IoT MSR BS.

 4.1.2.1 Measurement of transmitter

 Table 4.1.2-1: Maximum Test System uncertainty for transmitter tests